safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Atomic Time).
 This allows us to keep these calculations simple and avoid the complexities of leap seconds and changing time zone definitions.

-To minimise errors caused by clock skew, Clients will use an RPC method that will mirror the Roughtime synchronisation protocol [^MLL20].
-For time synchronisation amongst Nodes, we will also incorporate ideas from Huygens [^GLY+18].
+To minimize errors caused by clock skew, Clients will use an RPC method that will mirror the Roughtime synchronization protocol [^MLL20].
+For time synchronization amongst Nodes, we will also incorporate ideas from Huygens [^GLY+18].

-## Distributed Consensus Algorithm
+## Distributed Ledger

-The need for verified records and causal ordering in the Distributed Ledger, e.g. for verifying Misbehaviour Records, suggests the use of a distributed consensus algorithm amongst Nodes when generating Blocks.
+The Distributed Ledger acts as a high-integrity, shared database without a central point of control.
+We provide a high-level overview of its architecture below.

-### Consensus Requirements
+### Consensus Algorithm

+Since some elements of our protocol require us to be able to establish a global ordering across Entries, we use a design similar to blockchains [^Cha82a] [^Nak08] instead of using one based on DHTs (Distributed Hash Tables) [^BRS20].

-Specifically, the consensus algorithm needs to be:
+The distributed consensus algorithm for establishing this global ordering needs to be:

 * *Scalable.* With potentially billions of users using SafetyScore, and making regular updates, the network needs to be able to support high throughput.
 Not